-This course was previously titled "Professional Communication Bootcamp."
+This course was previously titled "Persuasive Communication for Technology Professionals."

 It is highly recommended that you apply for a course at least 6-8 weeks before the start date to guarantee there will be space available.
 After that date you may be placed on a waitlist.
 Courses with low enrollment may be cancelled up to 4 weeks before start date if sufficient enrollments are not met.
 If you are able to access the online application form, then registration for that particular course is still open.